 "Hello" + " " + "World"

-Also Check: 57 Technical Interview Questions and Answers PDF 2025
+Also Check: Python Interview Questions and Answers for Freshers

 Advanced Python Interview Questions and Answers for Experienced